alme197112/asd-and-Rizzo.github.io/OpenBookmark.md

 The same for mobile version of youtube.
 Or several url for desktop youtube but with different semantics.

-- Hook into
+- Hooks

-I mark words in Google translate.
+I mark learned words in Google translate.
 Hook into web app and remark into OB.

 - Relations